hunner/openstack-deploy/README.md

 ...
 ```

 After a success application, you'll need to reboot the node.
 The RDO repository
 includes a patched kernel and module to support network namespaces in OpenVSwitch.

 Now that the foundations are set up for the node, we're ready to configure the
 Quantum/Neutron network service

-## 5.2 Configuring the Quantum/Neutron database
+## 5.2 Configuring the Quantum/Neutron database and Keystone data

 The database for the Quantum/Neutron service needs to be installed on the controller
 node.
 This configuration is slightly different, and is going to introduce